Principal listing and maintenance requirements and procedures

 • The company and its securities are appropriate to be admitted to AIM having made due and careful enquiry.

 Brokers.
-An AIM company must also appoint and at all times retain an AIM broker.
-This broker may be the same entity as the Nomad and will be responsible for facilitating dealings in the company’s shares.
+An AIM company must also appoint and at all times retain an AIM broker who must be an LSE member firm.
+This broker may be the same entity as the Nomad and will be responsible for facilitating dealings in the company's shares, assessing market conditions, gauging the demand for the company's shares and actively marketing them to investors.
 The broker is required to use its best endeavors to match buy and sell orders for the company's shares, if there is no other broker who has committed to do so.

-Interviews; minimums.
+Interviews; applicable minimums.
 There is no requirement for an applicant company to conduct interviews with the AIM team at the LSE as part of the admission process.
 Neither is there any requirement for foreign companies to have or maintain a minimum number of security holders or a minimum trading price for their securities.
-There is also no requirement to have a minimum public float at the time of admission or from time to time after admission.
+There is also no requirement to have a minimum percentage or number of shares that must be held in public hands (a public float) at the time of admission or from time to time after admission.

 Lock-in.
-The AIM Rules provide that where an applicant’s main activity is a business which has not been independent and earning revenue for at least two years, it must ensure that all related parties and applicable employees as at the date of admission agree not to dispose of any interest in its securities for one year from the admission of its securities.
+The AIM Rules provide that where an applicant's main activity is a business which has not been independent and earning revenue for at least two years, it must ensure that all related parties (as specified below) and applicable employees as at the date of admission agree not to dispose of any interest in its securities for one year from the admission of its securities.
 This is commonly referred to as the lock-in.
 Underwriters will also typically require that directors and any major shareholders agree to a lock-in and orderly market restrictions.
-Related parties include directors and also shareholders who hold any legal or beneficial interest directly or indirectly in 10% or more of any class of AIM security or 10% or more of the voting rights of an AIM company, and their respective family members.
-Applicable employees include those, together with their family, with a holding or interest, directly or indirectly, in 0.5% or more of any class of AIM security.
+Related parties include directors and their associates as well as substantial shareholders who hold any legal or beneficial interest, directly or indirectly, in 10% or more of any class of AIM security or 10% or more of the voting rights of an AIM company, and their respective family members.
+Applicable employees include those, together with their family members, with a holding or interest, directly or indirectly, in 0.5% or more of any class of AIM security.
 There are no other requirements for any shares to be placed into escrow (or otherwise be restrained from being traded, such as through lock-in or lock-up arrangements) in connection with the admission.
+Note that major shareholders would not typically be required to be subject to a lock-in restriction if such shareholder became a major shareholder by participating in the admission of the company to AIM, at the same price as the public.

 Other requirements.
 There is no requirement for an AIM company to retain a compliance adviser, other than a Nomad (as described above).